Loading...

 Business Justification

-This section explains why the training matters to the role and what value the organization gets from approving it.
+This section explains why the request matters to the role or business, which is the core basis for approval.

 • Business Justification (required)

-• Is this required for your current role or certification path? (required)
+• Is this required for your current role or certification renewal? (required)

 Cost and Reimbursement

-This section shows the expected spend and whether the employee is asking the company to cover any of it.
+This section shows the expected financial impact and whether the employee is asking for reimbursement, which helps enforce policy and budget limits.

 • Tuition / Registration Fee (required)